How it works

 Is gasification the same as incineration?

-Not in the first step: gasification heats waste with limited oxygen to make a synthetic gas rather than burning it outright.2 But in a waste-to-energy plant the syngas is then burned to generate electricity, so European Union law defines such plants as waste incineration and applies the same emission limits, including limit values for dioxins and furans.1
+Not in the first step: gasification heats waste with limited oxygen to make a synthetic gas rather than burning it outright.2 In this proposal the syngas is then burned to generate electricity.
+EU rules include gasification when resulting substances are subsequently incinerated, subject to a treatment-based exception; the regulator must apply that rule to the specific process.1

 Why do dioxin emission limits matter?